-The FSSAI has published an advisory dated 6 December 2016 restricting the use of newspapers as packaging material because it is a potential health hazard.
-There must have been numerous occasions when you have eaten street food like bhel puri or chana jor garam out of a newspaper cone and never realised how it could affect your health.
+The FSSAI has published an advisory dated 6 December 2016 restricting the use of newspapers as a packaging material because it is a potential health hazard.
+There must have been numerous occasions when you have eaten street food like bhel puri or chana jor garam out of a newspaper cone and never realized how it could affect your health.
 The FSSAI advisory points to the fact that wrapping, packing and serving food in a newspaper is a common practice in India and is not considered harmful.
-However, the truth is that most Indians are unaware that wrapping food in newspaper is actually harmful to health.
+However, the truth is that most Indians are unaware that wrapping food in the newspaper is actually harmful to health.

 Since newspapers and even cardboard boxes and paper boxes could be made from recycled paper they may contain metallic contaminants, mineral oils and harmful chemicals like phthalates that can cause digestive problems and extreme toxicity.
-Consumers with weak vital organs or immune systems like old people, children and even teenagers are at a risk of acquiring cancer related problems if they are exposed to foods packed in recycled material.
+Consumers with weak vital organs or immune systems like old people, children, and even teenagers are at a risk of acquiring cancer-related problems if they are exposed to foods packed in recycled material.

 The FSSAI has therefore issued the advisory wherein they state that newspapers must not be used to wrap, cover and serve food in and neither used to absorb oil from fried foods.
 The FSSAI also feels that there is an urgent need to discourage such practices and spread awareness among consumers.
-The unorganised food sector especially needs to be made aware so that they can about discontinue such practices which pose a clear health hazard.
+The unorganized food sector especially needs to be made aware so that they can about discontinue such practices which pose a clear health hazard.
 The FSSAI feels that suitable steps are needed to prevent the use of newspapers for packing foods as regularly eating food from newspapers leads to more exposure to contaminants and more health risks.